Banda Calypso: 2011–2015: Last Years

-2013: Eu Me Rendo and Ao Vivo no Distrito Federal

 On June 15, 2013 the day they released the thirteenth studio album and the nineteenth career, titled Eu Me Rendo.
 Most of the songs on this disc are the Bachata rhythm, a rhythm from the Dominican Republic.
 The album contains such hits as "Eu Me Rendo", "A Festa Começou", "Malhando com Calypso " among others.
 There are also some remakes like "Abandonada" the Fafa de Belém, "Pressentimento" singer Fagner and "Onde Anda Meu Amor" the backcountry Léo Magalhães.
 And some other hit singles.

 On August 8, 2013, in Ceilândia during O maior São João do cerrado in the city of Brasília, they recorded the 7th DVD band.
 The songs Eu Me Rendo, "Me beija Agora", "The End", "Paris", "A Festa Começou", "Se Joga" and "Quem Ama não Deixa de Amar" were part of the repertoire that also included other major successes of this band.

-2014: Vibrações and 15 years

 On July 31, 2014, they released the internet's fourteenth studio album and twenty-first of his career, titled Vibrations.
 Contains only 10 tracks.
 The official first single from the CD is "Vibrations", and the non-official singles are "The pat of Calypso" and "Let's Stay Well", since both were played on television programs.